 From a monthly expense standpoint you are paying almost exactly the same amount to rent the house on Meade as you are to OWN the house on Zuni St!
 Numbers aside, wouldn’t you like the benefit of never having to deal with a landlords and compete in the rental market every year?
 Besides these intangible benefits, there is lots of MONEY!
 Let’s look at the effects this wise investment has on your wealth over a period of 5 years.

 When you pay rent, the check you write goes straight out of your pocket and into the landlords account-never to be seen again.
 However, when you pay your mortgage, a portion of that check goes straight back into YOUR pocket in the form of equity.
 Equity is a concept I had a hard time understanding in college, but I eventually developed a visual that helps me comprehend.
 Think of it this way: Imagine a pie.
 When you purchase a house with 10% down and 90% financed, your slice is 10% of the pie and the banks slice is the other 90% of the pie.
 As you pay your monthly note, a portion of that money goes to interest (the amount the bank keeps for providing you with the money) and a portion goes towards paying back the principal (the amount you still owe).
 When you pay down the principle, you are essentially purchasing a portion of the pie back from the bank.
 When you sell the house, you now own a larger piece of the pie than when you started.
 Plus, with appreciation, it has grown to a much bigger pie!
+When it comes to selling your home and getting the best deal for it, it may be in your best interest to enlist the help of real estate companies who say: “We buy houses for cash” so you don’t have to worry about finalizing the deal or making any necessary home improvements.
+This could help you to get more money back than what you actually paid for the property in the first place.
 Let’s look at a real life simulation.

 Assume you bought the house on Zuni street with the loan described above in 2015.
 Its 5 years later and time to get something else.
 Maybe you have kids now and want a larger home or wish to move to a different location, so we put the home on the market and sell.
 According to some sources, the average appreciation for Colorado since 1975 is 5.3%.
 More recently, the Denver market is hot and we have seen appreciation above 10 percent in the last few years.
 Since I can’t predict the future, let’s be very conservative again: split the difference and round down to 7% appreciation per year.
 (Related: see my post 5 reasons its not a bubble) Entering a starting value of $340,000 and calculating the interest gain per year gives us a new value of……………..wait for it……………$476,867!!!!!